sqlfluff/sqlfluff/docs/source/configuration.rst

 If your project requires that you pass variables to dbt through command line, you can specify them in `template:dbt:context` section of `.sqlfluff`.
-See below configuration and its equivalend dbt command:
+See below configuration and its equivalent dbt command:

 .. code-block:: cfg